Lembah Beringin

 Lembah Beringin is a township in Hulu Selangor District, Selangor, Malaysia.
-It is accessible from the PLUS Highway, 50 minutes drive from Kuala Lumpur, 15 minutes from Tanjung Malim, 10 minutes from Kerling town, and 25 minutes from Bukit Beruntung.
-The district capital of Kuala Kubu Bharu, the gateway to Fraser's Hill, is 20 minutes away.
+The township is located next to the Bukit Tarek forest reserve in Lembah Bernam and was developed as a 70:30 joint venture of Land & General and Kuala Lumpur Kepong.

+The township is under the jurisdiction of Hulu Selangor Municipal Council.

+History

+Plans for the then-unnamed township began in April 1993, with the township expected to be completed within 25 to 50 years.

+In June 1994, it was announced that Lembah Beringin would be developed as a "green concept township".
+The first phase would have 477 units of homesteads on 200 hectares of land, with each unit having their own fruit orchards, the first to be offered by a township in Malaysia.
-The development of the 6,800-acre (2,720-hectare) Bandar Baru Lembah Beringin began in 1994 with the launch of 2,300 units of houses of various types, comprising bungalows, semi-D, terrace houses, and shophouses.

-It was developed by Land & General through a subsidiary company, Lembah Beringin Sdn.
-Bhd.
-The company faced financial difficulties and Lembah Beringin Sdn.
-Bhd. was liquidated in 2006.
+The township, under Land & General's subsidiary company Lembah Beringin Sdn.
+Bhd., had developed over 2,300 units of houses of various types, comprising bungalows, semi-D, terrace houses, and shophouses were developed, spanning 6800 acre.
+Lembah Beringin Sdn.
+Bhd. faced financial difficulties and was liquidated in 2006.

 Over the years, more and more people have moved in, attracted by the cheap rent and cheap property prices.
 A single-story 3-bedded terrace house can be purchased for RM 50,000 (2015).

-Lembah Beringin is home to SSG Beringin Golf Club, an 18-hole, 5,897 m, par 72 courses designed by Ted Parslow.
+Lembah Beringin was home to SSG Beringin Golf Club, an 18-hole, 5,897 m, par 72 courses designed by Ted Parslow.
+The golf club has ceased operations due to effects of COVID-19 pandemic in Malaysia.
 Kolej Yayasan UEM, a fully residential college, is also located in this township.
 KYUEM, established in 1998, offers A-Levels courses to prepare students for university education.

 To cater to the increasing population, a primary school, Sekolah Kebangsaan Lembah Beringin, was built.
 In 2012, a surau and a futsal court were added adjacent to the school.
 A new 15 km water pipeline from Kerling, Selangor to Lembah Beringin in Hulu Selangor was completed in 2014.